Mxolisi-Tshezi/arm-n-powershell/README.md

 This repository contains solutions for the ARM Template and PowerShell Assement :

-1. **ARM Template Deployment(Chose Problem 3)**: Deploy multiple Azure Storage Accounts with different replication types using a single parameter file.
+1. **Section 1 -ARM Templates - ARM Template Deployment(Chose Problem 3)**: Deploy multiple Azure Storage Accounts with different replication types using a single parameter file.
-2. **PowerShell Script for Windows Update(Chose Problem 1)**: A script that runs Windows updates with an option to restart or ignore restart.
+2. **Section 2:Powershell - PowerShell Script for Windows Update(Chose Problem 1)**: A script that runs Windows updates with an option to restart or ignore restart.

 ## Repository Structure